 The risk-bearing capacity calculation, with its comparison of calculated risks and available economic capital, represents a central component for managing the risks assumed at the level of the overall Bank.
-A conceptual merger of capital planning, income statement planning, and risk-bearing capacity is being conducted on the basis of the new RTF guidelines published in 2018.
+A conceptual merger of capital planning, income statement planning, and risk-bearing capacity is being conducted on the basis of the current RTF guidelines.
 The parallel consideration of a normative and an economic perspective makes it possible to take the continued existence of the institution into consideration, in parallel with the protection of creditors.
-In both perspectives, utilisation during the year was very comfortable, which reflects the robust economic situation and capitalisation, as well as the strategic risk profile.
+Despite the current, crisis-hit state of the economy, both perspectives saw the capacity remain very comfortable over the course of the year.
+This reflects the Bank's robust financial situation and capitalisation as well as its conservative strategic risk profile.

-The Recovery Plan, which is required of all banks by the regulator on the basis of the German Recovery and Resolution Act (Sanierungs- und Abwicklungsgesetz) and prepared for the first time in 2020, was updated at regular intervals.
-Due to the size of the institution, the plan to be submitted is governed by the simplified requirements, in accordance with the German Minimum Requirements for Recovery Planning (MaSanV).
-The key indicators (recovery indicators) adopted in this context were monitored constantly and are part of the reporting to the Board of Management.
-All of the defined thresholds were met in the year under review, so that no management measures were necessary.
-However, the existing options for action and management processes for potential crisis situations are suitable for countering any financial deterioration at an early stage.
+The Recovery Plan, which is required of all banks by the regulator on the basis of the German Recovery and Resolution Act (Sanierungs- und Abwicklungsgesetz) is updated at regular intervals and updated as required.
+Due to the size of the institution, the plan is governed by the simplified requirements, in accordance with the German Minimum Requirements for Recovery Planning (MaSanV).
+The key indicators (recovery indicators) adopted in this context are monitored constantly and are part of the reporting to the Board of Management.
+All of the defined thresholds were met in the year under review, meaning that no management measures were necessary.
+However, the existing options for action and management processes for potential crisis situations are suitable for countering any financial deterioration at an early stage if required.

 The risks and rewards of the banking business are constantly compared to one another in our processes for overall bank management.
-As a scarce resource, economic capital is allocated to those segments for which the opportunities exceed the risks taken.
+As a scarce resource, economic capital is allocated to those segments for which the business opportunities exceed the risks taken.

 The quantitative information and control systems used by the Bank as part of the risk management process supply important information for assessing risks.
-Combining this with the employees' huge wealth of experience ensures a comprehensive analysis of the risk situation.
+Combining this with the employees' huge wealth of expertise ensures a comprehensive analysis of the risk situation.
 Therefore, we are convinced overall that the risks taken are proportional to the attainable returns and no risks have been taken that exceed the Bank's risk-bearing capacity.